eeVoskos/RobotoViews/README.md

 RobotoViews
 ===========
-RobotoViews is an Android library hosting a collection of Views that use the [Roboto][1] font.
+RobotoViews is an Android library hosting a collection of Views that use the [Roboto][1] font, including the newest member of the family, Roboto Slab.
 The current version includes the following views:
 - ```RobotoTextView```
 - ```RobotoButton```
 - ```RobotoEditText```